lisannepetracca/Petracca_etal_2023_BiologicalConservation/README.md

 WDFW (<Donny.Martorello@dfw.wa.gov>).

-The “data” section has all data (in .Rdata formatting) needed to run all models.
+The “data” section has all data (in .Rdata formatting) needed to run all spatially-explicit projection models.
 See a_DESCRIPTION.txt for more.

 The “function” section has functions related to the individual-based movement model.
 These functions allow for attraction of lone wolves,